davea42/libdwarf-code/CODINGSTYLE.md

 used by the library
-is perhaps unusual, but it's been that way in the libdwarf source since the library was first written. so we sitck with it in most cases.
+is perhaps unusual, but it's been that way in the libdwarf source since the library was first written.
+So we stick with it in most cases.

 Never use a space before a function-call left parenthesis or a macro-call left parenthesis.

-Don't eliminate newlines just because things would still fit on one line if it breaks the expected visual structure of the code making it harder to read and understand:
+Don't remove newlines just because things would still fit on one line if removal breaks the expected visual structure of the code.

 Eliminate trailing whitespace on any line.
 Also, avoid putting initial or final blank lines into any file, and never use